 Length of the program

 Most programs range from 28 to 90 days, and many are even longer.

-Things like private rooms, swimming pools, in-house gyms, yoga, and nutritional counseling.
+Things like swimming pools, yoga, and nutritional counseling.

 We believe recovery should be available to anyone in need of care.
 This is why we work directly with your insurance provider to find the best option for you.